The Restructuring Review: Czech Republic

 Discharge of debts

 Discharge of debts is a specific way of resolving insolvency for debtors who are not entrepreneurs or who do not have debts from entrepreneurial activity.
 Discharge of debts can be done in two ways.
 The first is the monetisation of insolvency estate.
 The second contemplates the debtor paying unsecured creditors in instalments for five years (maximum) a sizeable part of its income and secured creditors satisfying themselves from the proceeds of their collateral.27 If additional conditions are met, the debtor is cleared of its remaining debts at the end of the process.

 iii Informal restructuring

 Nevertheless, until the implementation of the EU Directive mentioned above, creditors must rely on certain informal restructuring methods.
-One of the potential, and arguably the most trending, informal restructuring methods is the entry of a strategic investor who invests funds into the business in exchange for a share of a target, or the creation of a joint venture.
+One of the potential, and arguably the most popular, informal restructuring methods is the entry of a strategic investor who invests funds into the business in exchange for a share of a target, or creating a joint venture.
 Other methods include restructuring (reducing the cost aspect of a group holding, spinning-off of distressed and profitable assets and so forth) and selling non-core assets to generate cash.
 If bank financing is involved, certain protection of the debtor is usually achieved through standstill agreements, which, in exchange for strong supervision from financing banks, provide the debtor some time to restructure its business and carry on.
 However, standstill agreements are not common among cases where non-banking creditors are involved.

 On the other hand, probable opportunities for investors lie in the acquisition of receivables and investing in targeted companies.